Q: Do I have to have an alcohol or drug addiction to be eligible to live at the Welcome House?

 Q: How much does it cost to be a resident of the Welcome House?

-A: Rent at the Welcome House, which includes 3 meals a day, is $22 a day or $154 a week.
-Residents are required to stay “paid in advance 1 week”.
+A: The program participation fee (rent) at the Welcome House, which includes 3 meals a day, is $22 a day or $154 a week.
+Residents are required to stay paid in advance 1 week.

 Q: I am currently on medications prescribed to me by my physician, am I eligible to be admitted to the Welcome House?

 A: In most cases, the answer is yes.
-The following medications ARE NOT allowed at the Welcome House: Tranquilizers, Benzodiazepines and Opioid or Narcotic medications (including Methadone and Suboxone or any other medication used for maintenance treatment of Opioid dependence).
+The following medications ARE NOT allowed at the Welcome House: Tranquilizers, Benzodiazepines, Amphetamines and Opioid or Narcotic medications (including Methadone and Suboxone or any other medication used for maintenance treatment of Opioid dependence).

 Q: How do I become a resident of the Welcome House?